snarfed/granary/README.md

 * microformats2 HTML:
   * Optionally follow and fetch rel="author" links.
   * Improve mapping between microformats2 and ActivityStreams 'photo' types. (mf2 'photo' type is a note or article *with* a photo, but AS 'photo' type *is* a photo.
 So, map mf2 photos to underlying type without photo.)
+  * Support location properties beyond h-card, e.g. h-adr, h-geo, u-geo, and even when properties like latitude and longitude appear at the top level.

 #### 1.5 - 2016-08-25
 * REST API: